 7) Picture of your life.
 Help people get to know each other better with a photo challenge.
 For example: (1) share a pic from your weekend, (2) share a photo of your favorite meal, (3) share a pic of a family member that makes you laugh.

 8) Meme of the week.
-Provide topic themes to get everyone started, like jokes about your specific industry, animals or being a parent.
-Not only does humor brighten up your day, research on shared laughter suggests it’s closely tied to social bonding.
+Provide topic themes to get everyone started, like jokes about your specific industry, animals, or being a parent.
+Not only does humor brighten up your day, but research on shared laughter also suggests it’s closely tied to social bonding.

 DIY team-building activities with gifts to show appreciation

 Create curated appreciation gifts with personalized packaging to pull it all together.
 Mix it up from time to time and send gifts that go along with group activities to encourage socializing.

 9) Next-level happy hour.
 Add a virtual bartending session to your happy hour.
 Send out personalized cocktail kits with ingredients so that everyone can make the cocktail together and enjoy it while catching up.

 10) Quarterly happy mail.
 Surprise your team members with a package in the mail.
 Add a custom note card or shipping label to turn anything into a personalized gift.
 Whether it’s tech gadgets, chocolate, wine, gift cards, or coffee and tea samplers.